damienbelveze/first_steps_zotero/first_steps_zotero.md

 >>$ cd Zotero_linux

-at this stage it's already possible to run Zotero (from this place Zotero_linux, with the following command : ./zotero), but obviously it's easier to use a desktop icon.
+- At this stage it's already possible to run Zotero (from this place Zotero_linux, with the following command : ./zotero), but obviously it's easier to use a desktop icon.

-Run the launcher icon under Zotero_linux :
+- Run the launcher icon under Zotero_linux :

 >>$ ./set_launcher_icon

-shortcuts are usually located in ~/.local/share/applications/
+Shortcuts are usually located in ~/.local/share/applications/

 So we will have to make a symlink (symbolic link) from this place to the place where Zotero is :

 >>$ ln -s /opt/Zotero_linux/zotero.desktop ~/.local/share/applications/zotero.desktop

-from now you should be able to start Zotero from an icon in your application menu. don't forget to install the Zotero plugin in your favorite browser afterwards`
+From now you should be able to start Zotero from an icon in your application menu. don't forget to install the Zotero plugin in your favorite browser afterwards`

     )